 Call (877) 549-5102

-Why People Choose Out-of-Network Care
+Why Do People Choose Out-of-Network Care?

 Beyond clinical flexibility, many clients value the privacy of private-pay care, since treatment is not filed through an in-network claim, and the ability to choose a specialized program rather than the nearest in-network option.
 Our broader out-of-network treatment guide covers this in more depth, and our admissions guide walks through getting started.